scottrabara/gbemu/README.md

 # gbemu

 This is a Gameboy emulator written in C# and ASP.NET Core/Standard.
-If you are contributing to this, I highly recommend that you read through the Gameboy CPU Manual [here](http://marc.rawer.de/Gameboy/Docs/GBCPUman.pdf) as it is key to be intimately familiar with the Instruction Set of the Gameboy CPU.
+Written purely for educational purposes!

 ### Current roadmap - 0.1.0
 - Start Project!